tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 (As a reminder: **LAL** stands for "Living Alloy", and **SSMC** stands for the Stella-Signata Mining Company.)

 In any case, here’s to praying that my first ever surgery goes well.
 Never been under the knife, nor have I ever wielded one.
 The two shots of vodka I just ingested will hopefully dull the pain without rendering my fingers useless.
-Not sure how dexterous I will be after the shock from the taser, too.
+Not sure how dexterous I will be after the shock from the taser, either.

 But if I'm going to confront Maggie, I should probably remove the God Thread from my body first.